marspafll/resources/math/linear-functions/README.md

 Another property of lines is their **slope**, or steepness.
 The larger of a number you multiply by, the steeper the line will be.
 Slope is the fraction of rise / run.
 Rise is the change in y; run is the change in x.
 So the temperature slope of 9/5 means that for every increase of 5°C, there's an increase of 9°F. 2.54 expressed as a fraction is 127/50, so for every 50 inches, there are exactly 127 centimeters, which is also their proportion.

 The most common way you'll see linear formulas written is called **slope-intercept form**: _y=mx+b_ where m is the slope and b is the y-intercept.
 Notice that the formula for converting °C to °F is already in slope-intercept form.

-There's a great free online graphing calculator called Desmos.
-You can find it [here](https://www.desmos.com/calculator).

 ## Lines From Points